 More extreme BH-to-host mass ratios characterize the less luminous quasars (red points; Figure~\ref{fig:mmrelation}), for which $M_{\mathrm{BH}}/M_\ast = 4.7\%$ with a scatter of 0.50~dex, $\sim 4$ times higher than the value for the most luminous quasars.
-While these mass ratios are less extreme than the values reported by \citet{Chen2025} for LRDs (orange points), our results contribute to the growing body of evidence that $z \gtrsim 4$ AGNs often host overmassive BHs \citep{Harikane2023ApJ,Kocevski2023ApJ, Maiolino2024AA}.
-Collectively, these findings support the notion that BH growth outpaces stellar mass assembly in high-redshift systems.
+While these mass ratios are less extreme than the values reported by \citet{Chen2025} for LRDs (orange points)\footnote{Table~1 of \citet{Chen2025} contains a typographical error.
+For source 20466, the BH mass, taken from \citet{Greene2024ApJ}, should be $\log (M_{\rm BH}/M_\odot) = 8.17 \pm 0.42$.
+The stellar mass upper limit should be $\log (M_\ast/M_\odot) <8.84$, as seen in Figure~6 of \citet{Chen2025}.}, our results contribute to the growing body of evidence that $z \gtrsim 4$ AGNs often host overmassive BHs \citep{Harikane2023ApJ,Kocevski2023ApJ, Maiolino2024AA}.
+Collectively, these findings support the notion that BH growth outpaced stellar mass assembly in high-redshift systems.